 30 Jan Emergency Preparedness for Renal Patients

-Note: This blog entry was updated July 25, 2019.
-Those preparing for Hurricane Florence are strongly encouraged to visit the FEMA website and additional kidney-related emergency preparedness links at the conclusion of this post.
+Note: This blog entry was updated August 30, 2019.
+Those preparing for Hurricane Dorian are strongly encouraged to visit the FEMA website and additional kidney-related emergency preparedness links at the conclusion of this post.

 When emergencies strike, we often feel helpless.
 For patients with renal diseases like Alport syndrome and other conditions requiring special needs, natural disasters and other unexpected events can be especially traumatic.